Our Privacy Policy

 3.3.1 Google Analytics

-For further details, visit Google’s privacy information.
+For further details, please refer to Google's privacy information.

 4. Data Recipients

-You have the right, at any time, to object to the processing of your personal data, which is based on Article 6( 1)( f) GDPR, for reasons arising from your particular situation (Article 21( 1) GDPR).
-If we process your personal data for direct marketing purposes under Article 6( 1)( f) GDPR, you have the right to object to this at any time without providing any reasons (Article 21( 2) GDPR).
-Additionally, you have the right to lodge a complaint with a supervisory authority under Article 77 GDPR.
+You have the right, at any time, to object to the processing of your personal data carried out on the basis of Article 6(1)(f) GDPR, for reasons arising from your particular situation (Article 21(1) GDPR).
+Where we process your personal data on the basis of Article 6(1)(f) GDPR for direct marketing purposes, you have the right to object at any time without providing any reasons (Article 21(2) GDPR).